use bun

 const blob = Seal.encrypt(XChaCha20Cipher, key, plaintext)

 Prefer Serpent-256?
-Swap the cipher object and everything else stays the same.
+Swap the cipher and its module.

 import { serpentWasm } from 'leviathan-crypto/serpent/embedded'